unRob/milpa/.milpa/docs/milpa/command/spec.md

 related-docs: [milpa/command/environment, milpa/repo/layout, milpa/repo/docs]
 related-commands: ["itself create", "itself docs generate"]
 ---
-# milpa command spec file
+# !milpa! command spec file

-Command specs go along with your scripts and help inform milpa of what its input should look like.
-Based on it, `milpa` will produce help pages and autocompletions, and may validate the arguments to your command.
+Command specs go along with your scripts and help inform `!milpa!` of what its input should look like.
+Based on it, `!milpa!` will produce help pages and autocompletions, and may validate the arguments to your command.

 Specs must be written in YAML, have a `yaml` extension, and be named exactly like your command (minus the extension, if any).
 For example, given a command at `.milpa/commands/my-command.sh` the corresponding spec file would be `.milpa/commands/my-command.yaml`.

 ## Example

-If we wanted to have a command written in bash at `milpa release`, we'll need to create file at `.milpa/commands/release.sh` and its corresponding spec at `.milpa/commands/release.yaml`.
+If we wanted to have a command written in bash at `!milpa! release`, we'll need to create file at `.milpa/commands/release.sh` and its corresponding spec at `.milpa/commands/release.yaml`.
 Let's take a look at what such a spec might look like:

 ```yaml
 # a summary is required.
 It shows up during autocomplete and command listings